 Ella Jones Elected First Black Mayor Of Ferguson, Mo.

-Voters in Ferguson, Mo., made history Tuesday by electing Ella Jones as the city's first African American mayor.
+Voters in Ferguson, Mo., made history Tuesday by electing Ella Jones as the city's first black mayor.

 The election took place as protesters filled the streets of many U.S. cities, rallying against systemic racism and police brutality faced by many black communities.

-Six years ago, before the nation was gripped by killing of George Floyd by police in Minneapolis, it was Ferguson that served as the nation's epicenter for protests against law enforcement.
+Six years ago, before the nation was gripped by the death of George Floyd while in Minneapolis police custody, it was Ferguson that served as the nation's epicenter for protests against law enforcement.

 The protests in Ferguson, and days of clashes between police and demonstrators, were sparked by the shooting death of 18-year-old Michael Brown.
 The young black man was killed by a white police officer.